-PROS / The interface is fully customizable and easy to navigate.
+Pros / The user interface is intuitive and fully-customizable.

-Sound Forge is Sony's basic audio editor.
-It is far less expensive than its professional counterpart, Sound Forge Pro 11.
-However, Sound Forge Audio Studio 10 still offers a handful of audio restoration tools, including the ability to digitize vinyl recordings straight into the program, as long as you have a vinyl converter turntable available.
+Sound Forge Audio Studio is a basic audio editor.
+It is far less expensive than its professional counterpart, Sound Forge Pro.
+However, Sound Forge Audio Studio still offers a handful of audio restoration tools, including the ability to digitize vinyl recordings straight into the program, as long as you have a vinyl converter turntable available.
 This audio editing software also provides a handful of effects and effect presets that you can apply to your audio recordings.

 One of the nicest things about using Sound Forge is that the entire interface and the toolbars within it are fully customizable.
 In fact, this is one of the most customizable audio editing programs we reviewed.
 You can change the arrangement and layout of the audio editing windows.
 You can also change the toolbars to have exactly the tools that you want.
 You can essentially create your own audio editing experience within Sound Forge.

 This audio editor is loaded with a handful of effects and audio editing tools, but it is missing the ability to batch process multiple audio files and the ability to chain multiple plugin effects together.
-These are features that are found in other audio editors that we reviewed.
+These are features that are found in other audio editors that we reviewed, like Adobe Audition.
 They are also found in the upgraded version of Sound Forge.